Godstime01/Django-sneaker-store/readme.md

-# Sneakers - Simple eCommerce Web App
+# Sneakers - eCommerce Web App

 Sneakers is a lightweight and user-friendly eCommerce web application.
 It allows users to browse products, add them to the cart, and make purchases.
 This README provides information on how to set up and use Sneakers.